sdawso/frd/README.md

 ---

 *Claude Sonnet 5.1, Opus 5, and Gemini Pro 3.1 were used in this repository for generating matplotlib functions and general debugging passes via Goose and Antigravity IDEs.
-All code conceptualized, drafted, edited, and finalized by me (Simon) unless otherwise credited.*
+All code conceptualized, drafted, edited, and finalized by hand by me (Simon) unless otherwise credited.*